-11. Key lessons A project is more likely to succeed when a client department proactively assists in specifying their requirements The use of specialist contractor with expertise in Theatre electrical installation's brings major advantages over using a general electrical contractor reducing the risk of failure and delays to performances Tenderer should be made aware of the project budget restrictions to give them the opportunity to withdraw rather than submit a bid that is excessively over budget Tenders should be assisted through the bidding process so as to ensure that their bid meets all the 'quality' requirements.
+11. Key lessons A project is more likely to succeed when a client department proactively assists in specifying their requirements The use of specialist contractor with expertise in Theatre electrical installation's brings major advantages over using a general electrical contractor reducing the risk of failure and delays to performances.

+Tenders should be assisted through the bidding process so as to ensure that their bid meets all the 'quality' requirements.
 Sufficient 'lead in time' to enable early site investigation is essential for this type of project and because of the need to re-tender the lead in time was severely limited.
-10 .Implementation plan for lessons learnt The projects team will:- continue to seek the full involvement and co-operation of the client departments and other stakeholders. seek bids from specialist contractors where appropriate. will discuss with City Procurement the inclusion of maximum budget details in future tender documentation. be proactive in assisting bidders through the tender process to ensure that all 'quality' requirements will be covered. endeavour to programme projects with sufficient 'lead in' times and allow time in the overall programme to retender the project should the original tender exercise fail
+12 .Implementation plan for lessons learnt The projects team will:- continue to seek the full involvement and co-operation of the client departments and other stakeholders. seek bids from specialist contractors where appropriate. will discuss with City Procurement how best to avoid the scenario that led to the need to retender. be proactive in assisting bidders through the tender process to ensure that all 'quality' requirements will be covered. endeavour to programme projects with sufficient 'lead in' times and allow time in the overall programme to retender the project should the original tender exercise fail